nwspk/lcpt_twitter_bot/README.md

 Twitter Bot Service with Raindrop Integration
 ===

-Service to automatically tweet selection of [raindrop.io](raindrop.io) items at regular intervals.
+Service to automatically tweet selection of [raindrop.io](raindrop.io) items at regular intervals via the [@lcptuk](https://twitter.com/lcptuk) twitter account.

 How to configure